Hermès Leathers 101: Everything That You Need To Know

 The Taurillon Clemence is often compared to the Togo leather, because of the graining and matte finishes, but the Taurillon Clemence does not have the same veining as the Togo leather.

-5. Box Leather
+5. Box Calf Leather

 Box calf leather is a type of leather with a smooth finish and a glossy look – so luxurious!
 This leather does have a very fine grain and is often described as ‘boardy’ as it is stiff and holds a structure well.
 Over time, this box calf leather develops a lovely patina, which makes your bag completely unique to just you.